Hectopascals/Shopify-Summer-2019-Mobile-Intern-Challenge/README.md

 <img src="Screenshot_2.png">

-* Product name,  total available inventory across all variants of the product, collection title, collection body_html and product image can be seen in this screenshot
+* Product name,  total available inventory across all variants of the product, collection title, product body_html and product image can be seen in this screenshot